What does President Joe Biden’s plan for student loans mean for student loan forgiveness, student debt cancellation and

 Biden will most likely streamline and improve the PSLF application process, some of which would have happened anyway due to how the program was structured.

 Rating: Expect PSLF improvements and strengthening of the program.
 If a new generous PSLF type program is created, expect it to benefit primarily borrowers with five-figure balances such as nurses and firefighters.
 Current borrowers pursuing PSLF will be unaffected.
 Borrowers yet to take out student loans will likely still have access to the PSLF program for years to come.
-There’s still a chance we could see borrowers with older loans such as FFEL receive credit for past payments, in particular those who have FFEL loans owned by the Department of Education.
+There’s still a chance we could see borrowers with older loans such as FFEL receive credit for past payments, particularly those who have FFEL loans owned by the Department of Education.

 2. Allow bankruptcy discharge